b8raoult/optional-dependencies-all/README.md

 This pre-commit hook will make sure that `all` list all the dependencies listed in other entries.
 You can also exclude some entries (typically `docs` or `dev`) with the `--exclude-keys` option.

+You can defines also define groups like `--group dev=docs,tests` that will combine the dependencies of `docs` and `tests` into `dev`.
+You can provide several groups.

 ```toml

 [project]